-Following adoption approval, an Employee who is the primary carer of the child is entitled to Paid Parental Leave where:
+Following adoption approval, an Employee who is the primary carer of the child is entitled to Employer Paid Parental Leave where:

-- 7.6.3.1 the adoptive child is under school age on the day of placement; and - 7.6.3.2 the adoptive child did not previously live with the Employee for a period of six months or more before the day of placement; and - 7.6.3.3 the adoptive child is not a child or step-child of the Employee or the Employee's partner, unless that child had not been in the custody and care of the Employee or the Employee's partner for a significant period of time. - 7.6.3.4 Documentary evidence of approval for adoption must be submitted to the Chief Executive Officer when applying for Adoption Leave. - 7.6.3.5 Adoption Leave is available from one month prior to the date of placement of a child and must be taken as a single, unbroken period.
+- 7.6.3.1 the adoptive child is under school age on the day of placement; and - 7.6.3.2 the adoptive child did not previously live with the Employee for a period of six months or more before the day of placement; and - 7.6.3.3 the adoptive child is not a child or step-child of the Employee or the Employee's partner, unless that child had not been in the custody and care of the Employee or the Employee's partner for a significant period of time. - 7.6.3.4 Documentary evidence of approval for adoption must be submitted to the Chief Executive Officer when applying for Adoption Leave. - 7.6.3.5 Adoption Leave is available from one month prior to the date of placement of a child and must be taken as a single, unbroken period. - 7.6.3.4 Employer paid supporting parental leave is to be superable.